 Prior to its dissolution, the members of the Transactions Review Committee were Mr. Bowers (Chair), Mr. Salcetti and Ms. Galante, all of whom are independent directors as defined in the listing standards of the New York Stock Exchange.
-This Committee met five times in 2017.
+This Committee met three times in 2018.

 Other Committees.
 Our Board of Directors has the authority to form additional standing or temporary committees, such as the Transactions Review Committee described above, and delegate appropriate authority to such committees if and when the Board determines that it is advisable to do so.
-In the past, such committees have also included a Special Litigation Committee authorized to evaluate and determine a response to shareholder demands.
+In addition, the Board may, from time to time, determine that a standing committee should be dissolved or re-organized in order to more efficiently serve the Company's corporate governance needs.